 If you recently had a child or are thinking about starting a college fund for your offspring, check if your state offers some type of prepaid tuition or college savings plan, so you can pay your child’s future tuition at today’s rate or set up a state-sponsored financial investment in your child’s future.
 This will help prevent you from overspending later.

 Taxes are complicated.
 But let’s be real, this necessary evil is so confusing that you’re often worried you underpaid and the IRS is going to come after you to take even more of your hard-earned dough.
 Surprisingly, many Americans are actually overpaying on their taxes.
 Not in the way that’ll get you a refund, though.
 You’re paying more than you should because you aren’t keeping records that you should be keeping.
 If you own a car and use it to drive to doctor appointments and volunteer for charity, those miles can actually earn you money!

 Keeping a log of how many miles you drive along with the purpose of each trip, and you could earn a pretty decent tax refund.
 Take a look at the rates from the IRS.
-To make your life even easier, track and categorize your miles with apps like Everlance and MileIQ, and export your mileage log to a PDF when you’re ready to file your taxes.
+To make your life even easier, track and categorize your miles with apps like Everlance and MileIQ, and export your mileage log to a PDF when you’re ready to file free online taxes.

 It’s really easy to not remember all of the expenses you have, recurring or otherwise, so keeping a record of every penny spent can help you in the long run, in addition to paying special attention to the above spending areas.

 © 2016 – 2017, Khaleef “Fat Guy” Crumbley.
 All rights reserved.